oroinc/platform/src/Oro/Bundle/LayoutBundle/Resources/doc/imports.md

 ```
 Referencing imported blocks using block_type_widget_id
 ----------------------------------------------------
-When you need the imported block to be rendered without direct reference to its template name, you can use TWIG variable `block_type_widget_id` which refers to the twig widget id for current block type, like container_widget, menu_widget, etc.
+When you need the imported block to be rendered without direct reference to its template name, you can use TWIG variable `block_type_widget_id` which refers to the twig widget id for current block type, like `container_widget`, `menu_widget`, etc.

 For example, here is the customized toolbar element defined in `DataGridBundle` in the product page (`ProductBundle`):
 ```twig